-- 1. Interested participants will fill out an application for becoming amentor. - 2.
-The CSA will match mentors with mentees.

-- 3. ScIP committees will be notified of mentor-mentee matches. - 4.
-Novice Teacher, Mentor and Principal will sign a contract as well as an Ethical Code of Practice for Mentoring. - 5.
+- 1. Interested participants will fill out an application for becoming a mentor. - 2.
+The CSA will match mentors with mentees. - 3.
+ScIP committees will be notified of mentor-mentee matches. - 4.
+Novice Teacher, Mentor, and Principal will sign a contract and an Ethical Code of Practice for Mentoring. - 5.
 The mentor is a tenured colleague employed by the district with at least four years' experience. - 6.
-The mentor is committed to the goals of the local mentor plan including respect for the confidential nature of the mentor teacher/novice teacher relationship. - 7.
-The mentor has demonstrated exemplary command of content area knowledge and of pedagogy and has received a rating of Effective/Highly Effective on the most recent teacher evaluation. - 8.
-The mentor agrees to maintain confidentiality in regard to mentee relationship. - 9.
-The mentor teacher is experienced and certified in the subject area in which the novice teacher is assigned; where not possible, in a closely aligned subject area. - 10.
-The mentor is knowledgeable about the social/workplace norms of the district board of education and the community the district board of education serves. - 11.
-The mentor is knowledgeable about the resources and opportunities in the district and community and is able to act as a referral source to the novice teacher. - 12.
+The mentor is committed to the local mentor plan's goals, including respecting, the mentor teacher/novice teacher relationship's confidential nature. - 7.
+The mentor has demonstrated exemplary command of content-area knowledge and pedagogy and has received a rating of Effective/Highly Effective on the most recent teacher evaluation. - 8.
+The mentor agrees to maintain confidentiality regarding the mentee relationship. - 9.
+The mentor teacher is experienced and certified in the subject area where the novice teacher is assigned, where not possible, in a closely aligned subject area. - 10.
+The mentor is knowledgeable about the district board of education's social/workplace norms and the community the district board of education serves. - 11.
+The mentor is knowledgeable about the district and community's resources and opportunities and can act as a referral source to the novice teacher. - 12.
 The mentor agrees to complete a comprehensive mentor training program.